backstage/backstage/docs/overview/architecture-overview.md

 that we choose for the other plugins in the app.

-These components that are exported from plugins are referred to as "Plugin Extension Components", or "Extensions Components".
-They are regular React components, but in addition to being able to be rendered by React, they also contain various pieces of metadata that is used to write together the entire app.
-Extensions components are created using `create*Extension` methods, which you can read more about in the
+These components that are exported from plugins are referred to as "Plugin Extension Components", or "Extension Components".
+They are regular React components, but in addition to being able to be rendered by React, they also contain various pieces of metadata that is used to wire together the entire app.
+Extension components are created using `create*Extension` methods, which you can read more about in the
 [composability documentation](../plugins/composability.md).